Alzheimer's vs Parkinson's Dementia: Key Differences Explained

 For starters, Parkinson's usually begins with movement problems.
 Dementia happens at a later stage, at least a year after diagnosis.
 When you have Alzheimer's, on the other hand, the disease starts with memory loss and confusion.1

 Parkinson's disease generally begins as a movement disorder.
-Early signs and symptoms include:2
+Early symptoms include:2

-- Tremor, often beginning in the hand or fingers
+- Tremors, often beginning in the hand or fingers

-- Slowed movement, this may include foot dragging
+- Slowed movement, which may include foot dragging

 - Difficulty writing

-- Slowed automatic movements, like blinking, smiling, and swinging your arms when you walk
+- Slowed automatic movements, like blinking, smiling, or swinging your arms when you walk

-Alzheimer's disease generally begins as noticeable memory loss.
-Early signs and symptoms include:3,4
+Alternatively, Alzheimer's disease generally begins with noticeable memory loss.
+Early signs and symptoms of Alzheimer's include:3,4

 - Trouble remembering familiar words